Skip to main content

 When everything looks clean, you will see All Checks Passed.

-Surfaces behavioral and environmental signals from the interview session.
+Surfaces behavioral and environmental signals from the interview session when Detect suspicious activity is enabled.
 Flags are for human review only.
 Nothing here auto-rejects candidates or changes their score.
 What you will see:

 • Risk level: Overall assessment with a recommended action (Reject or Further Review).